dewbror/breakanoid/README.txt

 License
 -------

-This code is licensed under the zlib license.
+The source code in this repository is licensed under the zlib License, see LICENSE.
+This license applies only to the source code files.

 --- end of README ---